jetpks/devfeed/README.md

   * On success: `{ success: true, result: { data: data } }`
   * On failure: `{ success: false, result: "Message about the failure." }`

-  * `success` tells you whether or not your request was successfull, and
+  * `success` tells you whether or not your request was successful.
-  * If `success` is true, then `result` contains the data you were asking for.
+  * If `success` is true, then `result` contains the data you were asking for. and the `result` will always be an object.
-  * If `success` is false, then `result` contains an error message.
+  * If `success` is false, then `result` contains an error message, and `result` will always be a string.

 ### Resources